Try these tips to help your child with painful legs, and know when it’s more than growing pains.

 My daughter had growing pains.

 The term implies that these intense aches happen when a child is in a particularly rapid growth period, but little about “growing pains” is clear-cut.
-They don’t strike infants or teenagers, who also grow very fast, points out Dr. Andrew Gregory, an orthopaedic and sports-medicine specialist at Monroe Carell Jr. Children’s Hospital at Vanderbilt.
+They don’t strike infants or teenagers, who also grow very fast, points out Andrew Gregory, M.D., an orthopaedic and sports-medicine specialist at Monroe Carell Jr. Children’s Hospital at Vanderbilt.

 But growing pains — technically called “benign nocturnal leg pain of childhood” — are common in grade-school children.
 Kids suffering through them typically feel pain in their lower legs at night, then everything seems fine during the day and normal activities.